rolspace/www.rolandoramos.tech/_posts/2014-09-24-sql-server-pivot-operator.markdown

 FROM Employee
 {% endhighlight %}

-This is a simplified version of the query in the previous section since it is not calculating the average of the age.
-It will display the <code>HireYear</code> and <code>Age</code> for every Employee, so there would be no average calculation at first; that comes in later.
-This would be the source expression.
+This is a simplified version of the query shown previously, since it is not calculating the average value for the age.
+It will display the <em>HireYear</em> and <em>Age</em> for every Employee, so there would be no average calculation at first.
+This will be the source query we need to create the result query.

- Using the source expression, we need to tell the Pivot query the data that we want to use for our rows, as well as the values from the source that we want to use for our columns.
+ Using the source query, we need to tell the <code>PIVOT</code> query the data that we want to use for our rows, as well as the values from the source that we want to use for our columns.

- In the example this is easy to spot, for the data rows we want to use the average Employee age based on the year they were hired, so we apply the AVG aggregate function to the <code>Age</code> values from the source query.
+ In the example this is easy to spot, for the data rows we want to use the average Employee age based on the year they were hired, and then, we apply the AVG aggregate function to the <em>Age</em> values from the source query.

- For the column headers, we want to use the unique values from the <code>HireYear</code> column in the source query.
+ For the column headers, we want to use the unique values from the <em>HireYear</em> column in the source query.
 Once this is ready, all that remains is to perform a SELECT on the pivoted data in order to display it.

 {% highlight sql %}
 SELECT 'AverageAge' AS HireYear,